CSharperMantle/CSharperMantle.github.io/index.md

 nav_priority: 0
 ---

-I am Rong "Mantle" Bao, a third-yyear Computer Science undergraduate at Hangzhou Dianzi University.
+I am Rong "Mantle" Bao, a third-year Computer Science undergraduate at Hangzhou Dianzi University.
 Welcome to my blog, where I bake all my potatoes.

 ## About me